 (8) Inst.
 Eng.
 Seismology and Earth.
 Engineering, Thessaloniki, Greece

 (9) Gruppo Nazionale Difesa Terremoti c/o Oss.
 Geof.
-Sperim., Trieste, Italy
+Sperim., Trieste,

 (10) Dip.
 Scienze della Terra, Univ.
 Pisa, Italy